-This event, jointly sponsored by the Great Michigan Read, features Steve in conversation with Mardi Jo Link, whose latest book is Bootstrapper: From Broke to Badass on a Northern Michigan Farm.
-They will talk about the art of writing personal stories.
-Mardi Jo, who lives near Traverse City, is the author of three nonfiction books.
+This event, jointly sponsored by the Great Michigan Read, featured Steve in conversation with Mardi Jo Link, whose latest book is Bootstrapper: From Broke to Badass on a Northern Michigan Farm.
+Mardi lives in Traverse City.

 A talk sponsored by the college’s Pageturners Book Club.
 Earlier in the day, Steve did a guest lecture/workshop with history and English students.